thebenjhoward/har-grab-plugin/README.md

 can be accessed by any automated testing framework that has access to the javascript console.

+## Advantages
+Depending on what you are testing, it may be difficult to get a proxy to function in a way that you can obtain a full har dump.
+Furthermore, performance logs, which are what Chrome Devtools Protocol uses, may not include all the needed information This creates a complete HAR dump

 ## Drawbacks
 The har dump is triggered by a keyboard shortcut, meaning the browser must be focused.
 Unfortunately selenium cannot send keystrokes at the browser level, and chrome currently doesn't read selenium inputs as browser inputs, so something like `java.awt.Robot`, Sikuli, or some equivalent system in python should be used.
 This means the window will need to run with head on and be focused during the tests

+*note: in future, I may be able to implement a function that is automatically defined which can trigger the dump.
+I'm not entirely sure if this is possible though*

+## Usage

+### Step 1: Pack the Extension
+For Chrome:
+    1. Go to `chrome://extensions`
+    2. Turn on "Developer Mode" in the upper right hand corner if it is not already on
+    3. Click 'Pack Extension'
+    4. Select the folder `har-grab-plugin/src` and do not select a license.
+    5. A `.crx` file and `.pem` file has been generated.
+The `.pem` is not needed unless you intend on modifying the plugin for some easier parsing of the HAR.

+For Firefox:
+    1. Navigate to `har-grab-plugin/src` in a file manager or terminal
+    2. Add all files in the directory to a zip directory with a name of your choosing

+### Step 2: Use the extension